 Road under perpetual repair…

-The next day, I was invited on a spontaneous drive around The Grawin by one of the friendly locals, who liked to show me the interesting places and talk about the history.
+The next day, I was invited on a spontaneous drive around The Grawin by one of the friendly locals.
+He liked to show me the interesting places and talk about the history.
 There are no street names anywhere, and the roads are bumpy & dusty and perpetually under repair.
 But there are also lots of artistic creations, a botanical cactus garden, and even their own 9-hole golf course.
 And of course several bush pubs have been crafted.
 The Club in the Scrub has its own Weather Rock too.

 I was also offered the rare chance to go down into the ground & see a working opal mine.
 Not just any mine, but the one where the biggest black opal in history was found, about five years earlier.
 It even features in the Guiness Book of Records.
 It weighs more than 2 kilo and is officially measured at a staggering 11.341 carats.
 A picture of it along with the Guiness Book of Records certificate hangs proudly in the Sheepyard Inn.

 Another stunning variety is boulder opal, with intricate matrixes of ironstone and colourful veins of opal shining through.
 They look like translucent tectonic plates, with rudimentary continents from the time before Gondwanaland emerged.
-Boulder opals are only found in the outback of central Queensland, even further out beyond the black stump and the Capricorn Highway.
+Boulder opals are only found in the outback of central Queensland, even further beyond the black stump and the Capricorn Highway.
 It’s nearly 1000 kilometres inland from Rockhampton.
 I had seriously considered going there as well, but it was just too far out.

 And I was running out of time everywhere.
 Even more so after bumbling around the opal fields of Lightning Ridge and The Grawin, for a longer time than I had originally planned.